mango314/github-mathjax-reader/README.md

 Moreover it is easy to write.
 Other examples (for d3.js) are Tributary and [bl.ocks.org](http://bl.ocks.org/) which just pull from github gist.

 Secondly, this is an exercise in MVC type frameworks (or just building apps - don't know if I used the term correctly).
 We can use Flask or Elm-html or Express or any language we want to practice.

+---

+a hybrid of two different tutorials: http://elm-lang.org/examples/zip-codes and https://gist.github.com/freakingawesome/7f86ed7683cfeeec4557 we are able to write a responsive app that looks up the names of the repos for any user.

+additional follow-up work could be to enter the names of repos and list the files.  also improve the layout if possible.  all of this and more to come.